-- More than 50% of our students study abroad: Our commitment to global study supports the mission of The Drury Core and opens students’ eyes to diversity in cultures.
+- 45% of May 2014 graduates studied abroad, more than 30% above the national average: Our commitment to global study supports the mission of The Drury Core and opens students’ eyes to diversity in cultures.
 Study abroad is a degree requirement for Breech School of Business, Hammons School of Architecture and Modern European Studies students.

 - Internship experience: Every year the office of Career Planning & Development aids Drury students in securing internships.
-Survey results reflect that 93.5% of site supervisor respondents stated they would like hire their Drury intern for full-time work.
-Additionally, 91.7% of students reported they were satisfied with the faculty support they received during their internship.
+Survey results reflect that 92% of site supervisor respondents stated they would like hire their Drury intern for full-time work.

 - The Edward Jones Center for Entrepreneurship offers scholarships, education and outreach events that foster a culture of entrepreneurship on our campus and in our community.

-- Placement and outcomes: 84% of students responding to a post-graduation survey reported career or graduate school placement within six months.
+- 84% of 2013-2014 post-graduation survey respondents* stated that they were either employed or in graduate school within six months. *83.8% knowledge rate